 The camps are for youth between the ages of 10-15 and will take place on July 5 and 6 at Cass Bridge Conservation Area and July 19 and 20 at High Falls Conservation Area.
 Members from the Ottawa Flyfishers Society will also be present to teach youth about the fundamentals of fly-fishing, and the techniques needed to use a fly-fishing rod.

 Registration for the catch-and-release fish camp will be accepted on a first-come, first-served basis.
-Lunch will be provided on both days; youth taking part must bring their own life-jacket.
+Each participant will receive a free fishing rod and lunch will be provided on both days.
+Youth taking part must bring their own life-jacket.
 The camp will run from 9 a.m. to 3 p.m.

 “There are no prerequisites or registration fees required to participate in the camp,” Nyenkamp said.
 “But youth need to show their respect and enthusiasm for nature.”